picocomputer/picocomputer.github.io/_sources/rfc1.rst.txt

       uint16_t color;
   } palette[colors_count];

 Data is the color information packed down to the bit level.
-16-bit color encodes the color directly, less uses the palette.
+16-bit color encodes the color directly as data.
+1, 4, and 8 bit color encodes a palette index as data.

 Bit order is traditionally done so that left and right bit shift operations match pixel movement on screen.
-The reverse bits option change 1 and 4 bit modes so bit-level manipulation is slightly faster and smaller.
+The reverse bits option change the bit order of 1 and 4 bit modes so bit-level manipulation code is slightly faster and smaller.

 .. code-block:: C